 Augment This!
 How AR is Changing PCB Design

-AR in Circuit Design
+AR in PCB Design

-Giving engineers a visual roadmap of where they are, where they should be heading in the design, and the end result of what needs to be where could come in the form of visual representations of form factors, component placement parameters, and even schematic capture.
+Giving engineers a visual road map of where they are, where they should be heading in the design, and the end result of what needs to be where could come in the form of visual representations of form factors, component placement parameters, and even schematic capture.
 This would allow for greater efficiency and higher first pass validations which would decrease the number of revisions and rework.

 Augmented reality has already shown promise in a plethora of industries and is slowly trickling its way down the EE industry pipeline.